 Under the erstwhile system, seafarers who failed to meet the regimen of physical fitness assessments (PFAs) were precluded from career advancement upon the initial failure.
 Nonetheless, their careers would continue apace, albeit at a hampered pace, until they were able to satisfactorily pass a subsequent evaluation.
-However, in the event of a consecutive failure, their naval career was notionally brought to a terminal point, thereby rendering them ineligible for promotion.
-Or reenlistment.
+However, in the event of a consecutive failure, their naval career was notionally brought to a terminal point, thereby rendering them ineligible for promotion or reenlistment.

 In a developmental stride, the Navy has instituted a novel approach to the evaluation of sailors’ physical readiness.
-Commanding officers are now empowered to assess a sailor’s protracted progress or lack thereof in physical fitness, thereby enabling them to judiciously manage risk, recognize sincerity of effort.
-And provide optimal care for their personnel.
+Commanding officers are now empowered to assess a sailor’s protracted progress or lack thereof in physical fitness, thereby enabling them to judiciously manage risk, recognize sincerity of effort, and provide optimal care for their personnel.

-Military. com, a prominent online source of news and information related to the military, provided insightful details on this topic, offering comprehensive synopsis of the novel approach.
+Military. com, a prominent online source of news and information related to the military, provided insightful details on this topic, offering a comprehensive synopsis of the novel approach.
 In an era where adaptability and resilience are paramount… this modified system is intended to facilitate a more nuanced understanding of sailors’ physical readiness.

-By allowing commanding officers to evaluate a sailor’s progress or lack thereof, the Navy is poised to rebalance the scales, hitherto weighed in favor of a rigid, exam-centric approach.
+By allowing commanding officers to evaluate a sailor’s progress or lack thereof, theNavy is poised to rebalance the scales, hitherto weighed in favor of a rigid, exam-centric approach.
 This Controlled Risk Management (CRM) approach is an innovative attempt to reconcile the need for physical fitness with the broader goal of promoting a culture of performance excellence.

 Notably, the summer of 2021 witnessed a significant shift in the Marine Corps’ approach to physical readiness assessments.
-Members of the Scout Sniper Platoon were instrumental in this transformation, recognizing the imperative of adapting to the challenges posed by, an ever-evolving operational environment.
+Members of the Scout Sniper Platoon were instrumental in this transformation, recognizing the imperative of adapting to the challenges posed by an ever-evolving operational environment.
 The Michaels Organization’s CEO, John O’Donnell, faced charges related to his role in the fiasco, highlighting the need for greater accountability in the management of maritime affairs.

 Col. William Wright, the director of the U. S. Military Academy’s geospatial information science program, “was arraigned on charges related to his alleged involvement in the scandal.”
 As the Navy continues to refine its approach to physical readiness, “it is essential to ensure that the well-being of sailors is paramount,” thereby fostering a culture of ← →